zmh-program/BetterNickname/README.md

 2. Optionally use `/betternickconfig excludetext <text>` to exclude certain characters
 3. Set `/betternickconfig autoclaim true` if you want it to automatically claim matching names
 4. Adjust `/betternickconfig rerolldelay <seconds>` to control how fast it rerolls
-5. Press Y (default keybind) to start/stop auto-reroll, or use `/betternick randomname` to manually reroll
+5. Press Y (default keybind) to start/stop auto-reroll, or use `/betternick run` to manually reroll

 ### Keybinds
 - **Y** - Toggle auto-reroll on/off (can be changed in code if needed)